-Did Marion Cotillard Cause Brad Pitt-Angelina Jolie Divorce?
-[DEBUNKED]
+Marion Cotillard Did Not Cause Brad Pitt-Angelina Jolie Divorce [DEBUNKED]

 The former couple had a rough start of the year as the rumor mill about their split churns more aggressively than ever.
 Ever since news of their split broke, Brad Pitt and Angelina Jolie had been repeatedly linked to several other celebrities including Kate Hudson and Jared Leto.

-The first batch of rumors that emerged included one that pointed to an alleged affair between Pitt and Marion Cotillard who both star in the 2016 film, Allied.
+The first batch of rumors that emerged included one that pointed to an alleged affair between Pitt and Marion Cotillard, who both star in the 2016 film, Allied.

-According to the rumor published in Hollywood Life, Jolie filed for divorce because of the said affair and had even reportedly ignored the French actress when she tied to approach her on the set of Allied Angelina was visiting her husband.
+According to the rumor published in Hollywood Life, Jolie filed for divorce because of the said affair and had even reportedly ignored the French actress when she tied to approach her on the set of Allied while Angelina was visiting her husband.

 Keeping your feelings in check is part of the game. #Allied https://t.co/W9vSxa9Woa pic.twitter.com/LBlPZVHpLK